mvolkmann/blog/src/swift.md

 A lazy property is similar to a computed property, but its value is only computed the first time it is accessed.
+This is ideal for expensive computations that may not be accessed.
-If must be declared with `var` and can be mutated after its initial value is computed.
+It must be declared with `var` and can be mutated after its initial value is computed.
 Lazy properties are not thread safe and will be computed again in each thread.